Samarthjadhavsj/Samarthjadhavsj/README.md

 ---

 ### Experience
-- Skilled in frontend development for building responsive, user-friendly interfaces.
+- Skilled in **frontend development**, creating responsive and user-friendly web interfaces.
-Experienced in backend engineering with real-time database integration and automation.
+- Experienced in **backend engineering**, focusing on real-time database integration and automation.
-Proficient in leveraging AI-powered solutions for intelligent assistants, data processing, and automation.
+- Proficient in applying **AI-powered solutions** for intelligent assistants, structured data processing, and automation.
-Strong knowledge of modern frameworks and libraries for efficient, scalable application development.
+- Strong knowledge of modern **frameworks and libraries** for building efficient, scalable, and reliable applications.

 ---

 ### Technical Skills